-Chicken breast is the cut you’ll need here, though in cutlet form.
+Boneless chicken breasts is the cut you’ll need here, though in cutlet form.
 This just means the breast has been cut into thin pieces that cook quickly.

 Purchase chicken breast cutlets from the store to make this especially quick and easy.
 But also know you can cut them yourself.